ewilliams0305/WebLogger/README.md

 Looking forward to seeing what complex markup your able to create with these builder functions.

 ## Release Notes

+#### Version 1.1.7
+- Queried assembly versions and info.text file will now be compared and will be used to keep the webpage in sync with the running version.

 #### Version 1.1.5
 - Created HTML Renders